AdobeDocs/campaign-web.en/help/v8/email/create-email.md

 ---
 audience: end-user
-title: Create your first email
+title: Send your first email
-description: Campaign v8 Web documentation
+description: Learn how to send your first email with Campaign Web UI
 exl-id: afa3638b-3d48-4d2b-98b8-dedd4235ba9a
 ---
 # Send your first email {#first-email}